pink-vertex/blender_addon_torchlight2/README.rst

 Notes
 ============================================================

-* Some WARDROBE meshes do not work properly with their SKELETON files in the same directory.
+* Some wardrobe meshes do not work properly with their skeleton files in the same directory.
-  Choose the HUM_M.SKELETON / HUM_F.SKELETON from MEDIA/MODELS/PCS/HUM_* instead.
+  Choose the `HUM_M.SKELETON` / `HUM_F.SKELETON` from `MEDIA/MODELS/PCS/HUM_*` instead.
 You can set
   the path quickly by using the Set Skeleton Path Button